Are you curious about the weather in London? Here is a guide to help you prepare for your visit to the city.

 During the first part of September, you can expect pleasant daytime temperatures in London.
 Near the end of the month, temperatures are expected to drop, and a few chilly mornings are expected.

-Read about the weather in October, and find more what to wear, what to do and what to expect.
+Read about the weather in October, and find out more about what to wear, what to do and what to expect.

 It is a time of the year when the city turns from shining green to the vibrant colours of copper and gold.
 Many Londoners find it to be one of their favourite times of the year.

-It is likely the weather in London in November will be very cold, with only three hours of sunshine each day.
+The weather in London in November will likely be very cold, with only three hours of sunshine each day.
 There is, however, less crowding in November than it is in July, which means you will be able to enjoy a real English winter.

 London's weather in December is chilly and damp.
 December is the wettest month of the year.
 Besides the chilly sensation, rainy periods are also becoming more frequent.
 With shorter days, sunlight becomes more scarce.
 Throughout December, London's weather is barely acceptable.